2i2c-org/2i2c-org.github.io/content/service/getahub.md

   css_class = "mt-3 pt-4"
 +++

 The Managed JupyterHubs service is currently in a **private alpha** phase.
 We are running JupyterHub infrastructure for a select group of communities in order to learn more about how the service could best-support the communities we wish to serve.

-For more information, [see our strategy and goals documentation](https://docs.2i2c.org/en/latest/about/strategy/index.html).
+{{% about-hubs %}}

 We are prioritizing running infrastructure for a diverse group of organizations for both research and educational use-cases.
 In particular, we wish to serve institutions with limited resources or those from under-represented institutions.